ACAPS' CORE BUSINESS

 We monitor the entire world, cover all humanitarian sectors and all types of crises (complex, sudden-onset, natural disasters).
 Check our country pages to get latest humanitarian multi-sectoral updates.

 How is your analysis produced?

-In addition to updating the ACAPS website in a timely manner, we produce a wide range of high quality analytical products, such as briefing notes or risk reports.
-All our reports can be found under the section ‘special reports’ and ‘outlook’ of each country.
+In addition to updating the website in a timely manner, we produce a wide range of high quality analytical products, such as briefing notes or risk reports.
+All our reports can be found under the section ‘special reports’ of each country.

 Under special circumstances, such as large-scale sudden-onset disasters some of our assessment experts are deployed for more in-depth coverage.
-Recent deployments include Hurricane Irma and Maria in Dominica, and Cyclone Idai in Mozambique.
+Recent deployments include floods in Mozambique and Hurrican Irma and Maria in Dominica.

 How does ACAPS cover a country for which there is limited info?

 ACAPS primarily uses secondary data in its analysis, complemented by additional information acquired by conducting private interviews with field workers and other key people on the ground as well as from other organisations working at headquarter or regional level.

 Where there is specific essential information missing, this is noted in our publications.
 Analysts are also often able to extrapolate from the information they do have, and/or compare to other similar contexts and crises to make likely assumptions about a situation where there is only limited information available.